Stephen Anthony Mobley: Appeals

 The strength of the evidence against Mobley was such that his attorneys concluded early on that his conviction was certain and focused on attempting to identify mitigating evidence.
 "Traditional" mitigating evidence was, however, absent in Mobley's case: he was economically privileged and had no history of physical or sexual abuse.
-His lawyers argued for clemency on the basis that his family had a disposition towards violence and aggressive behavior.
+His lawyers argued for clemency on the basis that his family had a disposition toward violence and aggressive behavior.
 His family tree was analyzed by researchers who were interested in the connection between genetics and criminality.
 In the course of analyzing Mobley's family, four generations, including uncles, aunts, and a grandfather, were responsible for acts of violence and aggression ranging from serious crimes (including murder and rape) to alcoholism, explosive tempers, antisocial behaviors, and extreme spousal abuse.
 His attorneys argued that recent research that associated a mutation in the monoamine oxidase A (MAOA) gene with antisocial behavior in a Dutch family with a similar history should be allowed to be considered as mitigating evidence.
 His attorneys requested that Mobley be tested for this same mutation, but this was denied by the trial judge who held the research was not yet strong enough to show a causal link between any possible genetic mutation and Mobley's behavior.

 On appeal, the Supreme Court of Georgia, upheld this denial, finding the trial court had correctly determined that Mobley's scientific evidence was inadequate.

 Mobley's father apparently at this point replaced his son's attorneys, dropping the genetic arguments in favor of different lines of appeal.
 These appeals also failed.

 On February 25, 2005, the State Board of Pardons and Paroles denied a clemency appeal supported by the family of John Collins.
 Pointing out that the sentencing option of Life imprisonment without parole was not available in 1994, the board was asked to commute Mobley's death sentence.
 This was supported by affidavits from six of the remaining ten trial jurors who said they would have voted for life in prison without parole if it had been an option.
 Mobley's attorneys for this clemency hearing included former state Attorney General Mike Bowers, who had argued to uphold the death sentence in prior appeals.